zio/zio-prelude/docs/newtypes/index.md

 type SequenceNumber = SequenceNumber.Type
 ```

-Here we created a simple assertion that requires the value be equal to or greater than zero, but we can use much more complex refinements.
-For example, we could valid an `Email` with the `matches` assertion, which accept a `Regex`.
+Here we created a simple assertion that requires the value be equal to or greater than zero, but we can use much more complex assertions.
+For example, we could validate an `Email` with the `matches` assertion, which accept a `Regex`.

 Now, when we construct new values using `apply`, they will be validated *at compile time*.